Deploy applications with Configuration Manager

 Configure a deployment to check if certain executable files are running on the client.
 Use this option to check for processes that might disrupt the installation of the application.
 If one of these executable files is running, the client blocks the installation of the deployment type.
 The user must close the running executable file before the client can install the deployment type.
 For deployments with a purpose of required, the client can automatically close the running executable file.

-Open the Properties dialog box for the deployment type.
+Open the Properties for the deployment type.

 When you deploy the application, select the option to Automatically close any running executables you specified on the install behavior tab of the deployment type properties dialog box.
 This option is on the Deployment Settings tab of the deployment properties.